derekprieur/nutty-nook/README.md

 # Nutty Nook

-Color scheme:

-Use earthy colors like shades of brown, green, and gray to represent the natural habitat of squirrels.
-Add accent colors like orange or yellow to make the design more lively.
 Typography:

 Choose a legible and stylish font for headings and body text.
 Google Fonts has a wide selection of fonts to choose from.
 Some suggestions include Open Sans, Roboto, Lato, or Nunito.